hltcoe/HC4/README.md

 Required packages for the scripts are recorded in `requirements.txt`.

+We recommand creating a new python environment for downloading.
+Package versions could have some unintentional effect on decoding the documents from Common Crawl.
+Please contact us if you have documents with mismatch hashs.

 ## Topics and Qrels

 Topics are stored in `jsonl` format and located in `resources/hc4`.
 The language(s) the topic is annotated for is recored in the `language_with_qrels` field.
 We provide the English topic title and description for all topics and human translation for the languages that it has qrels for.
 We also provide machine translation of them in all three languages for all topics.